godot-go/godot-go/README.md

 ## Current State of the Project

 Here are some high level bullet points:
-* A bleeding edge version of godot 4.2 will be required.
+* You must have a minimum of Godot 4.2-dev6.
 * The tests confirm basic functionality.
 * The bindings are more than likely leaking memory.
 * Not all variant types have been tested.